The Taming of the Shrew

 The cocoon of

-through which Florence could be looked at, and David Watkin’s
+which Florence could be looked at, and David Watkin’s cinematography gives

-first-rate, of course, given in slivers of film interspliced to make a
+of course, given in slivers of film interspliced to make a convincing

-convincing impression of it, which is to say it’s precisely measured.
-The
+impression of it, which is to say it’s precisely measured.
+The formal apparatus

-formal apparatus gives occasion for small local structures like the scene in
+gives occasion for small local structures like the scene in the cathedral (an

 There is another